 Fractures from Falls in Elder Care Facilities

-I have videos with information related to reducing falls in nursing home which provides additional information on regulations which are designed to reduce the risk of fractures from falls in nursing homes.
+I have information on regulations which are designed to reduce the risk of falls in nursing homes.
 In addition to fractures another common and very serious injury often suffered from falls is a head injury with resulting subdural hematoma or traumatic brain injury.
-Here is some additional resources for information pertaining to preventable falls and the resulting injuries in nursing homes.
+Here are some additional fall resources for information pertaining to preventable falls and the resulting injuries in nursing homes.

 If you have concerns over injuries sustained by a loved one due to the neglect or abuse of a nursing home or their staff call Attorney Kenneth LaBore for a Free Consultation.
 Ken can be reached at his direct dial number at 612-743-9048 or toll free at 1-888-452-6589 or send him an email at Klabore@MNnursinghomeneglect.com.